david-fale/reflections/sprint-4/my-reflections-sprint-4.md

     }
 }
 ```
-Have a go at writing a function below that would make the above function print out `"It works!"`:
+### Have a go at writing a "sum" function below that would make the above function print out `"It works!"`:

 ### Do you think you would prefer using Unit Testing or Test Driven Development?
 Why?

-### How could these techniques be used together to make code that is reliable?